 Most college dorms have community bathrooms that are located down the hall.
-So you need to gather all of your toiletries, haul it down to the showers, juggling shampoo, soap, toothbrush, etc.
+So you need to gather all of your toiletries, haul it down to the showers, juggle shampoo, soap, toothbrushes, etc.

 A waterproof shower caddy is a great way for guys to keep all of these necessities together.
-They can just grab-and-go when they head on down to hit the showers.
+Then, they can just grab and-go when they head on down to hit the showers.

 6. Towel set –

 It goes without saying that your guy will need to bring his own towels to campus.
-And you can get a great deal on a towel set, including bath towels, hand towels and wash cloths.
-PLUS they can all MATCH — (extra points towards true “adulting” for your graduate.)
+And you can get a great deal on a towel set, including bath towels, hand towels and washcloths.
+Plus, they can all match — (extra points towards actual “adulting” for your graduate.)

 7. Flip-Flops for Showers –

-So just to keep it real — it is a community bathroom, after all … He may not think he needs these, but better to be safe than sorry.
+So to keep it real — it is a community bathroom, after all.
+He may not think he needs these, but better to be safe than sorry.
 There is some weird fungus out there in the world.